ducalex/odroid-go-multi-firmware/README.md

 Follow these instructions: https://wiki.odroid.com/odroid_go/firmware_update but use the .img provided here.

+*Note: To preserve your flashed applications when upgrading you must IGNORE THE ERASE STEP.*

 To get rid of it follow the instructions again using their .img file.

 To access the boot menu you then hold **B** while booting.